siddhartha-gadgil/MetricGeometryCourse/README.md

 Please make a separate latex file for each topic.
 If there is already a LaTeX file, edit this file.
 If you are new to LaTeX, you can use an online collaborative interface such as writelatex (which also has a nice tutorial).

+##Note:
+The Latex sources should be in the src/ directory.
+Any pdf that is ready to be downloaded should be in the downloads directory.